 Community-Based Child Abuse Prevention

-The Community-Based Child Abuse Prevention program builds community awareness of prevention services, strengthens community and parental involvement in child abuse prevention efforts, and encourages families to use the services available to them.
-This program funds a variety of community-based organizations to provide child abuse and neglect prevention services.
-These programs include the Relief Nursery, Family Support, Rural Family Support programs, Fatherhood and Leadership for Effective Parenting and Multidisciplinary Approach to Prevention, as well as various special initiatives and public awareness campaigns as noted in other sections of this report.
-In FY 2011, 461 families received services through CBCAP funded programs.
+The Community-Based Child Abuse Prevention (CBCAP) program builds community awareness of prevention services, strengthens community and parental involvement in child abuse prevention efforts, and encourages families to use the services available to them.
+This program funds a variety of communitybased organizations to provide prevention services for child abuse and neglect.
+In FY 2012, these programs included the Family Support, Fatherhood and Leadership for Effective Parenting, Respite and Parent Education, Basic Parent Education, and Multidisciplinary Approach to Prevention programs, as well as various special initiatives and public awareness campaigns that are noted elsewhere in this report.
+In FY 2012, 577 families received services through CBCAP funded programs.

 Community-Based Family Services

-This program serves families who are investigated by CPS but whose allegations are unsubstantiated.
-Services include home visits, case management, and additional social services to foster a safe and stable home environment.
-In FY 2011, 280 families received services through the Community-Based Family Services program.
+This program serves families who are investigated by CPS but allegations are not confirmed.
+Services include home visits, case management, and additional social services to promote a safe and stable home environment.
+In FY 2012, 206 families received services through the Community-Based Family Services program.